Here we have it – a zero waste shopping guide for the Greater Wellington Region (including Wellington City, Hutt Valley, Kāpiti Coast, and Wairarapa).

 - E-waste – electronic waste is the world’s fastest growing waste stream, with huge environmental implications because of the toxins that can be leached from this waste, but also the loss of incredibly precious resources embedded in these items that are not recovered when the waste is dumped in landfill.

 - Repair – Rather than throwing you broken electronics out – have you considered trying to get them repaired first?
 You could pay someone to do it.
 For example, LT Campbell, 128 Tory St are excellent for appliance repairs, and Selwyn Andrews in Kelburn (firstname.lastname@example.org) repairs various stereo items, does PAT testing and iPhone screen replacements, in addition to general appliance repairs, at very competitive rates.
-If you’d like to try your own hand at repairing your things, consider going along to a Repair Cafe.
-The Newtown Tool Library runs these semi-regularly or look out for Repair or Fix-it Cafes where experts donate their time to fix people’s broken items for free at a designated repair event (usually run by community centres, churches or councils – the Newtown Community and Cultural Centre is one such example).
+If you’d like to try your own hand at repairing your things, consider going along to a Repair or Fix-it Cafe where experts donate their time to fix people’s broken items for free at a designated repair event (usually run by community centres, churches or councils).
+The Newtown Tool Library runs these semi-regularly, as does the Carterton Fix It Lab.

 - Recycle – If your electronics really have given up the ghost, rather than chucking them out, take them to be recycled responsibly.
-You can do this at the Sustainability Trust‘s EcoShop, 2 Forrester’s Lane, Te Aro, Wellington; the Recycle Centre and Second Treasures Shop, at the Wellington Southern Landfill; Trash Palace, Broken Hill Road, Porirua; Earthlink, 25 Peterkin St, Wingate, Lower Hutt; or Wairarapa Resource Centre, 8 King Street, Masterton.
-For some of these items, you will have to pay to recycle them (until the Government starts to regulate manufacturers of these products), but it’s a small cost relative to damage these items otherwise cause in landfill
+You can do this at the Sustainability Trust‘s EcoShop, 2 Forrester’s Lane, Te Aro, Wellington; the Recycle Centre and Second Treasures Shop, at the Wellington Southern Landfill; Trash Palace, Broken Hill Road, Porirua; Earthlink, 25 Peterkin St, Wingate, Lower Hutt; Masterton, Carterton & Martinborough Transfer Stations (these drop-offs are FREE); or Wairarapa Resource Centre, 8 King Street, Masterton.
+For some of these items, you will have to pay to recycle them (until the Government starts to regulate manufacturers of these products), but it’s a small cost relative to damage these items otherwise cause in landfill.
+E-waste drop offs for recycling is FREE at the Masterton, Carterton & Martinborough transfer stations.

 - Tip Shops/Recycling + Reuse Shops – For all your recycling and reusing needs, look out for reuse shops at local landfills.
 There’s the Recycle Centre and Second Treasures Shop, at the Wellington Southern Landfill; Trash Palace, Broken Hill Road, Porirua; Earthlink, 25 Peterkin St, Wingate, Lower Hutt; and Wairarapa Resource Centre, 8 King Street, Masterton.
 If you’ve got a hard-to-recycle item or something that’s still functional but which you no longer want, rather than chucking such things out, take them to one of these reuse shops and see if they’ll accept them.
 Furthermore, if you’re ever in need of a new one-off purchase – from materials for a home fit-out, cuts of wood, building materials, through to cutlery, appliances, furniture or other knick knacks – consider coming to shop here first, before going to buy something new.
 You might be amazed by what you find (and the low cost)…